kristgo/kubserv/README.md

-# New cars in Russia in 2020 with Ingress in Kubernetes
+# New cars in Russia in 2020

 docker build -t kubserv .